 “Hoo boy,” Julie said, steeling herself for what was coming.
-“Just drink it Alan,” she told him, watching him study the murky potion.
-She drank deep and drained her tea in a couple of large gulps.
-“Whew, not bad,” she remarked as she wiped a drop of tea dribbling down her cheek.
+“Just drink it, Alan,” she told him.
+Julie drank deep and drained her tea in a couple of large gulps.
+“Whew, not bad,” she remarked, wiping a drop of tea dribbling down her cheek.

 Alan drank slowly, like a child being given a dose of cough syrup.
 Julie's right, it ain't bad, he thought.
 Then he looked around.
 “I don't feel any different.”

 Julie laughed.
 Zach grinned too.
 “It's not like alcohol, Alan,” Diane explained.
 “You won't feel much of an effect for about an hour or so.
-It'll begin as a pleasant buzz, like smoking a joint almost, but a bit different.
+It'll begin as a pleasant buzz, almost like smoking a joint, but a little different.
 Then you'll begin having some strange thoughts.
 Objects may shimmer.
 Patterns will begin to blur and vibrate.
 That's when it's started.
 Once it has, let yourself go where your trip takes you.
 Do not resist.
-You may experience some dark moments, but remember, no matter how intense it feels, like everything, it will end.
-That thought won't occur to you when you're under the shade of the mushroom's cap.
+You may experience some dark moments, but remember, no matter how intense it feels, like everything else, it will end.
+That thought might not occur to you when you're beneath the shade of the mushroom's cap.
 But we'll still be here for you.”
 She placed her hand on Alan's arm and squeezed.
-You want to hang out in the back yard 'til it kicks in?
+“Y’all want to hang out in the back yard 'til it kicks in?
 The magnolia's in bloom.”